$L^p$-cohomology, heat semigroup and stratified spaces: Introduction

 Finally the third and last section collects various applications of the above theorems to compact Thom-Mather stratified pseudomanifolds and complex projective varieties with isolated singularities.
 Here we endow the former spaces with an iterated conic metric while the latters come equipped with the Fubini-Study metric.
-As we will see there are many examples of such singular spaces where all the assumptions of the above theorems except that concerning the negative part of tensor $L_k$ are fulfilled.
-Since in this framework the $L^p$-cohomology is isomorphic to a certain kind of intersection cohomology the next results show how requiring $\ell_k^-$ in the Kato class of $\reg(X)$ (and so in particular a possibly negative lower bound on $L_k$) provides already strong topological consequences:
+As we will see there are many examples of such singular spaces where all the assumptions of the above theorems except that concerning the negative part of the tensor $L_k$ are fulfilled.
+Since in this framework the $L^p$-cohomology is isomorphic to a certain kind of intersection cohomology the next results show how requiring $\ell_k^-$ in the Kato class of $\reg(X)$ (and so in particular a possibly negative lower bound on $L_k$) provides already strong topological consequences.
+In order to state these applications we recall briefly that $\underline{m}$ stands for the lower middle perversity defined as $\underline{m}(k):=[(k-2)/2]$, $t$ is the top perversity defined as $t(k):=k-2$ and finally, for any fixed $r\geq 2$, $q_r(k)$ is perversity given by $q_r(k):=t(k)-p_r(k)$ with $p_r(k):=[[k/r]]$ and $[[\bullet]]$ denoting the biggest integer number strictly smaller than $\bullet$.
+We have now all the ingredient to state the next

 \begin{teo} Let $X$ be a compact and oriented smoothly Thom-Mather-Witt stratified pseudomanifolds of dimension $m>2$.
 Let $g$ be an iterated conic metric on $\reg(X)$ such that $d+d^t:L^2\Omega^{\bullet}(\reg(X),g)\rightarrow L^2\Omega^{\bullet}(\reg(X),g)$ is essentially self-adjoint.
 We have the following properties: \begin{enumerate} \item If $\ell_k^-\in \mathcal{K}(\reg(X))$ for some $k\in \{0,...,m\}$ then Th. \ref{tozzix} holds true for $(\reg(X),g)$ and $k$.
 As a consequence for any $2\leq r<\infty$.
 If $X$ is also normal then \item Let $2\leq r< \infty$ be arbitrarily fixed.
 If $\ell_{k-1}^-,\ell_k^-\in \mathcal{K}(\reg(X))$ for some $k\in \{0,...,m\}$ then the map is injective, see Th. \ref{LpL2x}.
 Consequently for any $2\leq r<\infty$.
 If $X$ is also normal then \item Assume that there exists $r\in (2,\infty)$ such that each singular stratum $Y\subset X$ satisfies $\mathrm{cod}(Y)\geq r$ if $\mathrm{depth}(Y)=1$ whereas $\mathrm{cod}(Y)> r$ if $\mathrm{depth}(Y)>1$.
 If $\ell_k^-,\ell_{k+1}^-\in \mathcal{K}(\reg(X))$ for some $k\in \{0,...,m\}$ then the $L^z$-Stokes theorem holds true on $L^z\Omega^k(M,g)$ for any $z\in [2,r]$. \end{enumerate} \end{teo}